It’s a brand new year, and you’re ready to start out on a new goal. What’s your new year’s resolution?

 This year was the 3rd year I used this approach.
 I usually choose 3 major goals to achieve over the course of the year and break them down.
 After I have this list, I break down these smaller goals into even smaller pieces.

 Then I set weekly task lists to meet the monthly goals.
 I choose to be flexible about this.
 I might have a bad day, a bad week, a family emergency, or some other problem that keeps progress from occurring.
 Keeping yourself accountable means being flexible while pushing yourself.

 How to get started with your New Year’s Resolution

 I always start by asking myself

-For many years, I set unreasonable goals for myself.
+For many years, I set unreasonable New Year’s resolutions for myself.
 I would get down on myself for not meeting these goals, and thought I was failing.